 In a turbulent and changing hiring landscape, reference checking has become more important than ever.
-It’s a powerful tool.
-A positive reference can help to propel a person’s career forward while a negative reference can save an employer from making a potentially damaging hiring decision.
+It’s a really powerful tool.
+A good reference can help hiring managers to make better decisions and gain a deeper understanding of the candidate before bringing them onto the team.
+While a negative reference can save an employer from making a potentially damaging hiring decision.

 If a person seems like they are the right fit for your company by the way they present themselves, on paper and in person, you should definitely take the time to dig a little deeper and try to gain a better understanding of the whole picture, with some third party insights.

 One of the attendees at our great debate session at The FIRM’s event stated, “taking a good reference is a skill” and we couldn’t agree more.

 Here are 3 tips to help you improve the art of asking questions for reference checking:

 1. Plan your questions carefully

 After interviewing your candidate, you would have already collected a lot of helpful information that can be used to inform some great reference questions.